DataOne/cf-springboot-psql-workshop/README.md

 Hints:
 * Don't use Cloud Connector
 * Use Maven as package manager
+* If you add the persistence dependencies now already, spring will assume that there is a db to that the app can create a connection to.
+Maybe it is clever to keep the dependencies in mind but not add them from the beginning.

 ## step 2
 * Import project into your IDE